rks101/egnet/README.md

 **Smishing** - phishing using text on mobile devices by targeting users with specially crafted text messages (SMS, chat).
 **Vishing** - similar to smishing; instead of sending text, the attack vector is a voice call.

+Q. An email in Spam, passes all three SPF, DKIM, DMARK.
+Can it be still a Spam?
+A. Absolutely possible.
+See the example Spam_all3passed.eml

 ----

 ## The One with LDAP